TheRealShadoh/git-history-mcp/README.md

 ## Requirements

 - Node.js 18 or higher
-- Git repository with merge commit history
+- Git repository with commit history
-- (Optional) GitLab access for issue creation
 - (Optional) Chrome/Chromium for PDF generation

 ## Security Notes

-- Never commit `.env` files or expose access tokens
-- Use `GITLAB_READ_ONLY_MODE=true` for testing
 - The server runs with read-only git access by default
+- Repository cloning and pulling operations use standard Git protocols
+- No external service credentials required
-- All GitLab operations require explicit token configuration
+- All operations are performed locally unless explicitly pulling/cloning from remote

 ## Troubleshooting